 Even though I thoroughly enjoy the research process, creating art is what I'm meant to do so it wasn't long before I started fiddling around in the studio.
-If I'm honest, my first images were terrible and lacked depth or meaning.
-But I also understood that I needed to make those images first as part of the process so that I could get to something that truly conveyed my message.
+If I'm honest, my first pieces were terrible and lacked depth or meaning.
+But I also understood that I needed to make those first as part of the process so that I could get to something that truly conveyed my message.

 I think that often people (myself very much included) are afraid of failure and so they don't even start.
 I knew that I would probably fail, a lot, but I tried to keep the bigger picture in mind and see the whole process as necessary to get where I wanted to be.
-So yes, my first images sucked, and I was frustrated and impatient about it.
+So yes, my first pieces sucked, and I was frustrated and impatient about it.

 But I kept at it and slowly I started to see progress.
-I have an internal rubric that I use to evaluate my images.
-First, does the image give me a shiver of excitement and enthusiasm to keep creating?
+I have an internal rubric that I use to evaluate my art.
+First, does the photograph give me a shiver of excitement and enthusiasm to keep creating?
 Then, does it convey the message I was intending and does it fit in with the body of work as a whole?
 And then I consider the technical aspects.
 Is it sharp/in focus?
 Does the composition and lighting work?

 All of my "failures" ended up being totally worth it because they got me to the point where I am today.
 To see the progress I have made so far keeps me excited for what I will create next.